ppxl/go-chord-progression/README.md

 ## Prior Art

-Considered detecting, managing and working with USB audio devices by means of Golang is a bit a toughie for an art project of one day, the idea of playing music through the browser is absolutely lovey.
+Considered detecting, managing and working with USB audio devices by means of Golang is a bit a toughie for an art project of one day, the idea of playing music through the browser is absolutely lovely.
 I got heavily inspired by this Dynamsoft page about [playing music with HTML5](https://www.dynamsoft.com/codepool/implement-simple-music-player-in-go.html).

 I did not copy code from Dynamsoft, though.